 In 1881, a team named Tranmere Rovers was formed.
-However, aside from the name, that club has no direct link to the modern day club we love.
+However, aside from the name, that club has no direct link to the modern day club we adore.
 Walter Edwards, a player for Birkenhead FC, introduced football to Tranmere Rovers Cricket Club, which adopted it as a form of winter recreation.
 This first incarnation of Tranmere Rovers played games on Mersey Park, and Edwards managed to get match reports published in local newspapers, breaking the hegemony of more genteel sports and spurring interest in football among Birkonians.

 With an average age of fifteen, the boys were regular attendees at a Wesleyan Chapel on Whitfield Street in Tranmere.
 While rivals on the cricket pitch, they shared a similar background and yearned for a shared pursuit.
-On that fateful meeting, they agreed to form a football team under the Belmont name, unknowingly changing the lives of thousands of people for many generations to come.
+During that fateful meeting, they agreed to form a football team under the Belmont name, unknowingly changing the lives of thousands of people for many generations to come.

-It’s worth noting that, contrary to popular belief, the founders of what would eventually become Tranmere Rovers were not necessarily working class.
+Contrary to popular belief, the founders of what would eventually become Tranmere Rovers were not necessarily working class.
 Though the club later became a proud symbol of Birkenhead’s rugged industry, with close links to the town’s shipping and railway communities, the original members of Belmont FC were the sons of clerks, accountants and businessmen.
 Indeed, Whitfield Street, the spiritual starting point of Tranmere Rovers, was a relatively affluent area in the late-19th century.

-Coincidentally, the aforementioned McGaul was a senior member of the Chapel, in addition to his prominent roles within local business and politics.
-He would later serve as a councillor and mayor for Birkenhead, which spoke to his influence around town.
+The aforementioned McGaul was a senior member of the chapel, in addition to his prominent roles within local business and political spheres.
+He later served as a councillor and mayor of Birkenhead, which spoke to his influence around town.
 In a shrewd move, the youngsters of Belmont FC invited McGaul to serve as their club president, and he gladly accepted.
 Without his power and foresight, the club likely would have fizzled out like a fleeting teenage fad.

 “The Belmont has changed its name, and will now be known to the world as the Tranmere Rovers.
 It sounds more consequential than the old name, and will be altogether better.
 As a team that is likely to place itself in the front rank of local football, it should at the very least honour the name of the club with that of a township and not a mere street.”

 Even with a new name, Tranmere still languished behind Birkenhead Argyle in terms of local popularity.
 In the early years, there was no league system to accurately measure one club against another, and Rovers were forced to settle for friendlies, charity exhibitions and ties in the Senior Cups of Wirral and Liverpool as they attempted to forge a reputation.

 When average attendances reached 700, Tranmere were quick to enclose the ground and begin charging for admission.
-This was a first step towards professionalism for a club that would become a limited company in 1911, a year before moving to Prenton Park.
+This was a first step towards professionalism for a club that became a limited company in 1911, a year before moving to Prenton Park.